 Let’s address the cost first.
 An important factor in determining the cost of mediation is the level of preparedness of the participants.
 We attempt to assist new clients by referring them to the article on our website, Preparing For Mediation.
 This article identifies the key issues that need to be addressed by the clients.

 Information related to assets and liabilities and how they are dealt with represent a key element to successful mediation.
 The more information you have collected and the decisions you have reached regarding how these will be divided will determine how many mediation sessions will be required.
 The mediation sessions typically last for one hour (there are exceptions; i.e., clients from out of town or state) and the fee is $120 for the hour.
 Usually, we can complete the mediation with one or two sessions.

 Discussion of cost begins at 1:55

 The fee for these services is $1,200.
 Some clients do not file immediately for divorce.
 Their legal Separation agreement provides them with all of the terms of a divorce yet enables them to continue health insurance coverage if they wish.
 If they elect to do this, their cost to this point would be $1,320.
-If they wish to file for divorce, this can be accomplished for an additional $1,300 which includes court fees.
+If they wish to file for divorce, this can be accomplished for reasonable attorney fees plus court costs of approximately $370.
 It takes about six to eight weeks for a judge to complete the divorce process.
 Please note: Fees change over time.
 See our fees page for current information.